TokenChingy/ehg-coding-challenge/README.md

 Once the image has been generated and ordered, using `Sharp`, the image is shaped into the correct dimensions with 3 channels (since alpha doesn't exist in the `15 bit high colour space`), encoded as a `png` and the piped back into the response to the frontend for consumption as a `blob`.

+It's to be noted as well, due to the complexity of the image generation process, caching the images for later use is important.
+When a client requests an already generated image, they will be served the cached copy as reading from memory is always faster than generating and ordering an image.
+This does have a small cost though, the memory footprint of the API will be slightly larger, fortunately there are not too many combinations and the images are not all too big.

 #### Frontend

 The frontend is implemented using `React.JS`.
 The core goal of it is to query the backend for a generated image created to specification determined by the user of the web application.